kanidm/kanidm/kanidm_book/src/DEVELOPER_README.md

 git push <myfork/origin> <feature-branch-name>
 ```

-If you receive advice or make further changes, just keep commiting to the branch, and pushing to
+If you receive advice or make further changes, just keep committing to the branch, and pushing to
 your branch.
 When we are happy with the code, we'll merge in GitHub, meaning you can now clean up
 your branch.